- This event has passed.

 What if I need to cancel my registration?

-Written cancellation requests can be made here by April 15, 2020 and will be charged a $25.00 processing fee.
+Written cancellations were accepted through April 15, 2020 and will be charged a $25.00 processing fee.
 Substitutions can be made at no cost.
 No refunds after April 15th – no exceptions.
 A $30.00 fee will accompany any returned checks or denied charges.

 What will happen to my hotel reservation?